Making my webdev more pleasant

 I’m not where I want to be with my rate of creative output yet, but making the process much less painful was an important first step.

-One thought on “Making my webdev more pleasant
+1 thought on “Making my webdev more pleasant

 Leave a Reply